lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 The ViewController owns a Presenter, which in turn owns an Interactor.
 The presenter has a one-way relationship with the Router.
 The Router owns and has a one-way relationship with child ViewControllers that it creates and manages

-The ViewController sends messages to the Presenter, which in turn sends messages to the Interactor.
+The ViewController sends messages to the Presenter, which in turn sends messages to the Interactor or the Router.

 The Interactor uses the EntityGateway to obtain access to EntityManagers.
 EntityManagers are responsible for providing access to the Entities.